Entanglement-assisted circuit knitting: Distributed quantum computing using limited entanglement resources: Introduction

 \section{Introduction}

-Quantum computing offers immense potential to outperform classical computation, making the realization of scalable, large-scale quantum devices a central challenge.
-Distributed quantum computing (DQC)~\cite{Caleffi2024, Barral2025, Knoerzer2025} addresses this challenge by interconnecting multiple local quantum processing units (QPUs) to collectively realize a global computation.
-Equivalently, a global unitary operation can be divided into smaller segments executed on different QPUs.
+Quantum computing offers immense potential to outperform classical computation, however, its realization on large-scale quantum devices remains a central challenge.
+Distributed quantum computing (DQC)~\cite{Caleffi2024, Barral2025, Knoerzer2025} addresses this challenge by interconnecting multiple local quantum processing units (QPUs) to collectively implement a global unitary operation.
 DQC implementations are generally classified into two approaches: entanglement-assisted local operation and classical communication (LOCC) \cite{Gottesman1999, Eisert2000, AndresMartinez2019, Wu2023, AndresMartinez2024} and circuit knitting \cite{Peng2020, Mitarai2020, Piveteau2022, Mitarai2021, Piveteau2024}.

 Although entanglement-assisted LOCC approaches for DQC can deterministically implement a global unitary, they are highly resource-intensive in terms of the number of entangled pairs required.
 Such fully entanglement-assisted DQC schemes can be categorized into two types, namely quantum state teleportation~\cite{Bennett1993} and quantum telegate~\cite{Eisert2000}, which serve as fundamental building blocks for constructing distributed quantum processes~\cite{AndresMartinez2019, Wu2023, AndresMartinez2024, Caleffi2024, Barral2025, Knoerzer2025}.